dayton-outar/shillings/docs/ANALYSIS.md

       > ... consider a piece of equipment that management first assumed would last for 10 years but that breaks down permanently during year 5.
 Once it's out of service, the original depreciation schedule should be abandoned, and the remaining asset balance must be oved to the Expense section immediately.
 If the company instead chooses to continue depreciating the asset according to the original 10-year plan, it will have failed to write down an appropriately capitalized cost that had later become impaired.

       > ...
-DSI [Days' Sales of Inventory][^x] standardizes the inventory balance relative to inventory sold (i.e., cost of good sold) in a period.
+DSI [Days' Sales of Inventory][^1] standardizes the inventory balance relative to inventory sold (i.e., cost of good sold) in a period.
 This calculation helps investors determine whether an increase in the absolute level of inventory is in line with the overall growth of the business or whether it might be a harbinger of margin pressure.

       > An additional measure can be used to test whether an inventory buildup might be justified by upcoming demand: simply compare the growth in the absolute level of inventory with the company's expected revenue growth.
 If inventory growth far exceeds the expected sales growth, the inventory bulge is probably unwarranted and a concern for investors.